Noyan4K/Noyan4K/README.md

 # 👋 Hi, I'm Noyan4K
 # I am a student at SMK TRISIMA I was from Computer and Network Engineering.
 I play Github for fun and to learn coding.
 Thank you.
-I Love 🤍 "Sendok Nyam Nyam"
+My gf 🤍 "Sendok Nyam Nyam"
 I am 15 young old and my name is
 # S.Gilang.P
 ## 📊 GitHub Stats